colin-kurniawan/stock-predictor/README.md

 ## Features

-- **JSON Database for Sentiment Tracking** – Maintain a structured JSON database storing sentiment scores, article URLs, and relevant metadata for each company.
+- **JSON Database for Sentiment Tracking** – Maintains a structured JSON database storing sentiment scores, and article urls.
 This allows for easy updates and historical tracking of public sentiment.
 - **Historical Stock Data Fetching** – Pull stock price data for mentioned companies using `yfinance`.
 - **Web Scraping for Sentiment Analysis** – Analyze news articles and public content to extract sentiment scores for each stock.
 - **Data Preprocessing** – Combine stock prices and sentiment scores into a clean dataset for modeling.